rigel314/ttysys/README.md

 * `t` - Toggle display of current window's title bar.
 * `o` - Toggle display of current window's ordinate label sidebar.
 * `q` - Quit this program.
+* `u` - Same as up arrow key.
+Move to window above current one.
+* `d` - Same as down arrow key.
+Move to window below current one.
+* `l` - Same as left arrow key.
+Move to window left of current one.
+* `r` - Same as right arrow key.
+Move to window right of current one.

 These same buttons will control the program while it is running.